-9 General reserves
+9 Capital and revenue reserves

 The Agency was established as a statutory corporation and no share capital was assigned to it.
-The Agency is funded mainly by grants from the BVI Government and the BVIFSC.
+The Agency is funded by grants from the BVI Government and the BVIFSC.

-The General reserves account was established according to Section 12 (5) of the Act, where the Agency is required to establish a reserve account into which the surplus on the budget approved for the Agency's expenditure for any financial year is allocated.
+In accordance with Section 12 (5) of the Act, the Agency is required to establish a reserve account into which the surplus on the budget approved for the Agency's expenditure for any financial year is allocated.
+The capital and revenue reserves established include: